Florida teachers can discuss sexual orientation and gender ID under 'Don't Say Gay' bill settlement

 "What this settlement does, is, it re-establishes the fundamental principal, that I hope all Americans agree with, which is every kid in this country is entitled to an education at a public school where they feel safe, their dignity is respected and where their families and parents are welcomed," Roberta Kaplan, the lead attorney for the plaintiffs, said in an interview.
 "This shouldn't be a controversial thing."

-“Today’s mutually agreed settlement ensures that the law will remain in effect and it is expected that the case will be dismissed by the Court imminently,” the statement said.
+“We fought hard to ensure this law couldn’t be maligned in court, as it was in the public arena by the media and large corporate actors,” said Ryan Newman, an attorney for the state of Florida.
+“We are victorious, and Florida’s classrooms will remain a safe place under the Parental Rights in Education Act.”

-The law, formally known as the Parental Rights in Education Act, has been championed by the Republican governor since before its passage in 2022 by the GOP-controlled Florida Legislature.
+The law has been championed by the Republican governor since before its passage in 2022 by the GOP-controlled Florida Legislature.
 It barred instruction on sexual orientation and gender identity in kindergarten through the third grade, and it was expanded to all grades last year.

 Republican lawmakers had argued that parents should broach these subjects with children and that the law protected children from being taught about inappropriate material.